3mdeb/3mdeb-website/content/terms-conditions.md

 ### Section 14 – **Indemnification**

-You agree to indemnify, defend and hold harmless 3mdeb Embedded Systems and our parent, subsidiaries, affiliates, partners, officers, directors, agents, contractors, licensors, service providers, subcontractors, suppliers, interns and employees, harmless from any claim or demand, including reasonable
+You agree to indemnify, defend and hold harmless 3mdeb sp. z o.o. and our parent, subsidiaries, affiliates, partners, officers, directors, agents, contractors, licensors, service providers, subcontractors, suppliers, interns and employees, harmless from any claim or demand, including reasonable